Quick Finish Quilt Patterns

 Once the sewing is completed, it’s time to clip the edges.
 Make 1/2″ cuts around the edges spacing them 1/2″ or less apart.
 With the clipping finished, give your pocket roll a quick wash and dry to get the full rag edge effect.

 That’s it.
-Just add some flatware and a napkin and you’re ready for what the summer will bring!
+Just add some flatware and a napkin and you’re ready for what the season will bring!

 More Easy Start Quick Finish Ideas